 “Any infection there is out there, it seems he had it,” Ellen said.
 “I firmly believe that if not for the nurses, doctors and prayers, Don would not be here today.”

-After being discharged from University Hospital, Don continued his recovery at Landmark Hospital, a long-term acute care hospital in Columbia, for five weeks, and then Rusk Rehabilitation Center for three weeks.
+After being discharged from University Hospital, Don continued his recovery at Landmark Hospital, a long-term acute care hospital in Columbia, for five weeks, and then Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, for three weeks.

 After he returned home to Sedalia, Don continued physical therapy at Bothwell Regional Health Center.